 Members and Officers work closely with the Local Joint Committees (LJC) to promote Shrewsbury and the needs of local residents, groups and projects.
+This year has seen the establishment of a Shrewsbury - wide LJC which all 17 town councillors are members.
 The Town Council is updated on LJC issues within the Central Area of Shropshire, that the town falls in.